VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Prereq/othersubjects.md

 # Chapter 9 - 'The Rest'

-## Finance

-[TODO] because making and engineering are expensive, and you probably want to make money, and spend less money.

 ## Music

 Music?
 In a chapter on Engineering?
 Well, yeah.
 Hear me out, music is a combination of math and signals.